How much is enough

-One thing you must keep in mind is that your AR15 and AK47 style rifles (I just said those two because they are the most common) have copper jacketed projectiles for a reason.
 That reason is that they leave the barrel at supersonic speeds.
 So do your 9mm and .357 etc. hand gun projectiles.
 If you fire a lead bullet at supersonic speeds it will terribly foul your barrel, virtually eliminating the rifling and all accuracy.

 So, if a time ever comes that you have to reload your rifles and you don’t have any more bullets to load you have a few choices.

 - Load your ammo to subsonic speeds, which is detrimental to the function of many semi auto firearms, although hard cast lead can be used with some success.

 - Use alternative materials like solid copper and brass projectiles for firearms that fire bullets at supersonic speeds.
 They already make these now so I know it will work.

 - Make your own jackets for the projectiles.
 I saw a video on youtube where a guy used spent .22 casings to make bullet jackets for his AR’s .222/5.56 projectiles.

 Sourcing lead, AKA, finding lead can be a task unto itself, and it’s getting harder to do.
 The old go to for finding lead was taking a trip to the salvage parts yard on a lazy Saturday afternoon when you have nothing else to do.
 But that’s drying up because they are phasing out lead and starting to use steel and zinc wheel weights due to environmental concerns.